-- PM2: 4.5.0 and later and 5.1.0 and later - Support is only available for Contrast Node.js agents 4.18.0 and later. - The Contrast Node.js agent supports running in both fork and cluster mode. - The start command used when running the Contrast Node.js agent must include the full path to the installed @contrast/agent module.
+- PM2: 4.5.0 and later and 5.1.0 and later - · The Contrast Node.js agent supports running in both fork and cluster mode. - The start command used when running the Contrast Node.js agent must include the full path to the installed @contrast/agent module.
 For example: